Masindicore/wk-6-1-Masindicore/Elites software testers_Final-report.md

 The Book Store application demonstrates excellent stability and functionality with 82% test pass rate and 100% requirements coverage.
 The two actual defects identified have been resolved, while seven intentional defects remain for training purposes.

-The application meets all critical quality benchmarks and is recommended for production release.
-The intentional defects provide valuable learning opportunities while posing minimal risk to production operations.